maunope/rgbpi_utils/joystick_order_fix/README.md

 Some python magic to address the pesky "swapped joysticks" issue plaguing RGBPI Jamma cards: approximately once every 10 boots (YMMV) Joystick 1 and Joystick 2 get swapped, often causing game menu button to stop working as a side effect.
 This script checks joysticks ordering before RGBPI ui starts, and fixes it if required.

+## Alternative fix:
+The same fix in this script has been ported to JammaPi drivers, https://github.com/forkymcforkface/JammaPi/tree/master. building on OS4 is tricky as needed tools have been removed from the image, it's been reported to work fine on PI5 port, though.

 ## Prerequisites:

 - Root access to RGBPI OS is required, you can use rgbpi_extras to get it (https://github.com/sd2cv/RGBPi-Extra/)